avofex50/Sales-Receipt-Application/README.md

 # Sales-Receipt-Application
-This will accept input texts, sanitized it, process input into objects, get product category, calculate import taxes if applicable, calculate taxes on non-essential items and print receipt.
+This will accept input texts, sanitize it, process input into objects, get product category, calculate import taxes if applicable, calculate taxes on non-essential items and print receipt.